If you’re on a quest to eat “real food,” you’ll soon find that coming up with snack ideas is the trickiest part, especially if you have kids.

 Buy in bulk or on sale and create your own snack packs.

 Forget those pre-packaged containers of carrot sticks or overpriced snack-sized bags of chips.
 You can do that for a fraction of the cost.

-If you are busy, try spending some time on Sunday night slicing fruit & vegetables or bagging up cheese & crackers into smaller portions for the upcoming week.
-That way, your fridge is stocked with healthy snack options you can grab in a hurry.
-And your wallet doesn’t take the hit.
+If you are busy, try spending some time slicing fruits and vegetables or bagging up cheese and crackers into smaller portions for the upcoming week.
+That way, your fridge is stocked with healthy snack options you can grab in a hurry and your wallet doesn’t take the hit.

 Don’t you hate going grocery shopping only to come home and there’s “nothing to eat”?
 Whether you buy fruit snacks of dry your own fruit leather, make a plan to keep your family and your finances on track.

-Keep a running snack list in the kitchen.
-As a sure sign of how lame and uncreative I am when it comes to snacks, I actually have a list of ideas taped to the inside of one of my kitchen cabinets.
-It may sound silly, but it (often) keeps me from grabbing a handful of chocolate chips.
+Make a list of snack ideas in your kitchen to keep your kids (and you) from grabbing a handful of chocolate chips.
 Removing the guesswork is also a lifesaver when life is too crazy for real meals (moving or remodeling, new baby, big deadline, etc).

-- Hummus with crackers & vegetables
+- hummus with crackers and vegetables

-- Chips & salsa or guacamole
+- chips and salsa or guacamole

-- Fresh fruit & cottage cheese
+- fresh fruit and cottage cheese

-- Apples & cheese slices or peanut butter
+- apples and cheese slices or peanut butter

 - “Ants on a Log” (variation: bananas & chocolate chips)